chenqiushi/qrcode-maker/README.md

 # qrcode-maker

-    Quick, simple CLI tool.
-Generate QRcode as you like
+    A quick, simple CLI tool for qrcode

 # Installation